Can You Raise Your Credit Score By 100 Points in 30 Days?

 Here are the tiers that credit scores can fall into, according to FICO:

 When you’re working to fix your credit, it takes good behavior over time.
-However, you’ll get the the quickest credit score boost by lowering your utilization rate by paying down existing debt, getting a new credit card or requesting a credit line increase on an existing card.
+However, you’ll get the quickest credit score boost by lowering your utilization rate through paying down existing debt, getting a new credit card or requesting a credit line increase on an existing card.

 Any late payments and debts sent to collection should be handled promptly — otherwise, they’ll just cause more pain once they hit your credit reports.
 It’s also wise to review your credit reports on a regular basis to spot errors that might be dragging down your credit score.

-Knowing what actions to take that can help improve your credit score and being a responsible borrower can boost your chances of increasing your credit score by 100 points or even more.
+Knowing the actions to take in order to improve your credit score, along with being a responsible borrower can boost your chances of increasing your credit score by 100 points or even more.